Connecting People Through Shared Experience

 Problem

-During the late-night moments of anxiety or loneliness, people can’t find accessible, empathetic support.
+The digital age promised connection but delivered isolation.
+During moments of anxiety or loneliness, people can’t find accessible, empathetic support.

 ~61%